-The System registers are accessible in AArch32 and AArch64 states.
-The Execution states are described in the ARMv8-A architecture concepts.
-The System register access in AArch64 state is characterized by three possible scenarios.
-These scenarios are:
+The system registers are accessible in the AArch64 and AArch32 Execution states.
+The execution states are described in the ARMv8-A architecture concepts.

-- The AArch64 register is unique and described for the AArch64 state in AArch64 register descriptions.
+The system registers accessed in the AArch64 Execution state are described in the AArch64 register descriptions.

-The System registers accessed in AArch32 state are described in the AArch32 register descriptions.
+The system registers accessed in the AArch32 Execution state are described in the AArch32 register descriptions.